 Though each of these individual categories, when compared literally to each other are not exactly all the same thing (that would be a conflation, and therefore a category error), each of those things is, indeed, a meme, and a memeplex; a holon-parton and a holarchy-partarchy.

-Ideas are real.
+If we view memes as ideas, processes, products: ideas are real.
 Cultural (social, and material production) processes are real.
-Cultural artefacts (i.e., products) are also real.
-Language (and words) for example are a product.
+Cultural artifacts (i.e., products) are also real.
+Language (and words) for example, are: a product.

 - Novels: ideas > letters > words > sentences> paragraphs> chapters> novel

 - Films: ideas> action/dialog lines>shots> scenes> sequences> acts> film